dustinpfister/test_threejs/README.md

 # test_threejs

-This is a collection of work using three.js to create simple demos of threejs features, simple project examples, videos, and so forth.
+This is a collection of work using the javaScript library known as [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) to create simple demos of threejs features, simple project examples, videos, and so forth.
 In other words I am just simply testing out threejs, and what can be done with threejs along with other javaScript libraries applications like blender, and a little vanilla javaScript code here and there.
 I [write about the state of the source code worked out here in blog posts](https://dustinpfister.github.io/categories/three-js/) I publish on my [github pages site](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).

 In the views folder there is the demos folder, and in that folder I have folders for each revision number of three.js that I have made a simple demo for.
 This demos folder is then for testing out new features, and also figuring out how to fix things when they break each time code breaking changes are made in a new revision of threejs.